Andrewsgotham/GeekExcel/_posts/2020-06-23-shortcut-to-fill-down-from-the-cell-left-in-excel-365.md

  	<li><strong><a href="#3">Verdict</a></strong></li>
 </ul>
 <h2 id="1">Shortcut Keys:</h2>
-These shortcut keys are used to <strong>fill down from the cell left</strong> in Excel for both the Windows and MAC devices.
+These shortcut keys are used to <strong>fill right from the cell left</strong> in Excel for both the Windows and MAC devices.
 <div style="display: flex;">

 [su_table]